Panoptikum-social/blog.panoptikum.social/pages/api.md

 ### User generation

-You can use any user generated in the web interface for API access, but you can also create users via the API itself.
+You can use any user generated in the web interface for full API access, but you can also create users via the API itself.

 path | method | params (* ... required)